 We have lots of activities to keep the children busy learning throughout their session such as construction, play dough kitchen, malleable art, small world, role play, reading, investigation, maths, writing, sand, water, fine motor skills and so much more!

 Outside activities provide the opportunity for children to explore their gross motor skills using bats and balls, bikes, balancing beams etc. As well as this children can play with small world, construction, reading, writing, sand and water etc.

-Each week your child will have 5 sessions with their keyworker: story, phonics, maths, library change and golden time activity.
+Each week your child will have 5 sessions with their Keyworker: story, phonics, maths, library change and PSED.